d1618033/python-redfish-utility/docs/slate/source/includes/_macrocommandsandscripts.md

 Another command that has not been implemented in the RESTful Interface Tool but could easily be set up as a macro is changing the administrator password for second-level BIOS authentication.
 This example shows how to write such a command as well as serves to explain how the BIOS password works.

-The `HpBios` type has two properties that both need to be used to change the administrator password, `AdminPassword` and `OldAdminPassword`. `AdminPassword` is the new password you want to change to, and `OldAdminPassword` is the current password you have.
+The `Bios` type has two properties that both need to be used to change the administrator password, `AdminPassword` and `OldAdminPassword`. `AdminPassword` is the new password you want to change to, and `OldAdminPassword` is the current password you have.

 <aside class="notice">If there is no current password, you must include <b>OldAdminPassword=””</b>.</aside>